CoderDojoLu/blog.coderdojo.lu/content/eskills4jobs.md

 For the past year a steady group of 15-20 Kids has gathered in the heart of Luxembourg-City every Thursday no matter the weather.

-**On** the 15th of December 2015 we will have a spontaneous Pop-up CoderDojo at the eSkills4Jobs conference from 13:00 to 14:30 in Dommeldange at the Parc Hotel Alvisse.
+**On** the 15th of December 2015 we will have a spontaneous Pop-up CoderDojo at the eSkills4Jobs conference from 12:30 to 14:00 in Dommeldange at the Parc Hotel Alvisse.

+You can join us earlier to share a delicious lunch.

 The exact address is:
 ```